5 Egyptian Cat Breeds: History, Traits, and Care

 Key Features

-• Coat Colors: Ruddy, blue, fawn, or cinnamon.
+• The coat can be reddish, blue, fawn, or cinnamon.

-• Special Trait: Extremely active and loves climbing, making cat trees and shelves essential in the home.
+• This cat is very active and loves to climb, so you need to have cat trees and shelves in your home.

 Breed Overview